In every project team, all employees are stakeholders.

 Project Team Mishap (The AI’s reply):

 Project teams are often created in a hurry.
 Moreover, skipping over researching how each team member can best contribute is the beginning of the end.
-This can lead to unnecessary confusion and a lack of motivation, conviction, and further conflict.
+This can lead to unnecessary confusion, a lack of motivation and conviction, and further conflict.

 Some familiar sources of confusion (still the AI)

-One common source of confusion is between business analysis and project management.
-Many people assume that these two roles are interchangeable, but they’re actually quite different.
+One common source of confusion is the difference between business analysis and project management.
+Many assume these two roles are interchangeable, but they’re different.
 Business analysts focus on understanding the business problem and designing a solution.
-Project managers ensure that projects get completed on time and within budget.
+Project managers ensure that projects are completed on time and within budget.
 Everyone in a project team needs to understand these distinctions.
+Also, here’s the difference between project and program managers if you’re curious.

 To help figure out the above scenario, this is one technique that I (the human) use:

-- Go back to column 1, compare all roles, and jot down the main similarity concerning overall job function.
+6. Go back to column 1, compare all roles, and jot down the main similarity concerning the overall job function.

 For example, when it comes to a bachelor’s in business management (BBM) vs. applied management (BSAM), the BBM focuses on managing current/existing operations.
-In contrast, the BSAM focuses on change management through analyzing (existing processes) for optimization opportunities and toward improved cost-efficiency (some also call this Digital Transformation).
+In contrast, the BSAM focuses on change management by analyzing (existing processes) for business ops optimization opportunities and toward improved cost-efficiency (some also call this Digital Transformation).

 Project Team Dynamic (my POV)

-Another issue that causes problems within project teams is organizational silos caused by management.
+Another issue that causes problems within project teams is organizational silos (or toxic positivity) caused by management.

-Again, the best way to avoid this situation is by establishing clear lines of communication and expectations and fostering collaboration in the planning phase.
+Again, the best way to avoid this situation is to establish clear lines of communication and expectations and foster collaboration in the planning phase.

 CTRL+ALT+Delete Project Team Miscommunication

-At this point, I started to notice a pattern with the AI tool’s replies.
-So I decided to switch it up and focus on where business analysts can help bridge the communication gap.
+At this point, I noticed a pattern with the AI tool’s replies.
+So, I decided to switch it up and focus on where business analysts can help bridge the communication gap.

 My final question(s) to the AI tool:

-What are the suggested steps (for a BA) once they’ve been assigned to a new project?
+What are the suggested steps (for a BA) once assigned to a new project?
 What about Project Managers?

 The AI’s final answer:

-“As a business analyst (BA) assigned to a new project team, you should first familiarize yourself with the project.
+“As a business analyst (BA) assigned to a new project team, you should familiarize yourself with the project first.
 This includes reading any documentation or requirements provided and talking to stakeholders as needed to better understand what the project is trying to achieve.

 Once you understand the project, your next step is to create or update your BA plan.
 The document outlines how you plan to complete your analysis and what resources are needed.
-It’s important to keep your BA plan up-to-date as the project progresses so that everyone involved knows what’s going on and can make timely decisions.
+It’s important to keep your BA plan up-to-date as the project progresses so everyone knows what’s happening and can make timely decisions.

 Project Teams Need to Communicate Often

-Finally, be sure to communicate with stakeholders regularly and effectively throughout the course of the project.
-Keep them informed of any findings, recommendations, or potential risks to decide how best to proceed.”
+Finally, communicate with stakeholders regularly and effectively throughout the project.
+Inform them of any findings, recommendations, or potential risks to help them decide how best to proceed.”

 In Summary